BastLeblanc/aws-byod-immersion-day/labs/01_ingestion_with_glue/ingestion_with_glue.md

 1. In the glue console, Go to Notebooks, click Create notebook
 2. Notebook name: aws-glue-`byod`
 3. Attach to development: choose the endopoint created some steps back
-4. Choose an existing IAM Role and choose the IAM role created some steps back.
+4. Create a new IAM Role.
 5. **Create notebook**